o3de/o3de.org/content/docs/atom-guide/look-dev/materials/material-canvas.md

 -	SLOTNAME(name) will be substituted with the unique, decorated variable name for the slot with the specified name.
 -	SLOTVALUE will be substituted with the value for the current slot unless it has an incoming connection.
 If there is an incoming connection, it will be replaced with the unique variable name for that connection.
 -	SLOTVALUE(name) will be substituted with the value for the slot with the specified name unless it has an incoming connection.
 If there is an incoming connection, it will be replaced with the unique variable name for that connection.

+## Troubleshooting
+### Material Canvas Changes Do Not Update in Viewport Immediately
+Material Canvas automatically launches the Asset Processor if it is not already running.
+Some graphics related assets must be processed before the main window opens.

+The shader compilation process is expensive, complex, and currently managed by the Shader Asset Builder.
+Material Canvas relies on the Asset Processor and Shader Asset Builder to process, validate, and preview content generated by material graphs.
+The Asset Processor reports status, error messages, and other notifications as shader and material assets are built.
+The viewport updates with shader and material previews as quickly as those assets can be processed.

+Building shader assets takes more time on Windows than Linux, or other platforms.
+This is partially because Windows builds shaders for the null renderer, DX12, and Vulkan by default.
+Registry settings can be configured to disable unused targets and vastly improve shader compilation and preview times.
+Use the Material Canvas settings dialog to override these settings.

+### Material Canvas Fails To Launch
+Material Canvas normally initializes all of the gems enabled by the active project.
+In order to reduce start times and system resource utilization, Material Canvas, and the other atom tools, includes registry setting files that forcibly disable several standard O3DE gems that are not likely to be needed within the tool.

+If Material Canvas, or Material Editor, fails to launch then it may be because of dependency issues with gems in the active project.
+Check MaterialCanvas.log, or the log file for the tool failing to launch, for any system entity or module initialization errors.
+If necessary, change or delete the custom registry settings from the Material Canvas project registry folder.

 ### Interacting with the Viewport
 You can view your material in the Viewport in different perspectives by moving the camera, model, or lighting environment.